Martin Hammerich: Early life and education

 He grew up in a wealthy home, graduating from Borgerdydskolerne in Christianshavn in 1828.
 He then enrolled at the University of Copenhagen where he won the 2nd prize for a paper on freedmen in Ancient Rome before graduating in theology in 1833.
 He obtained a master's degree in 1836 with a thesis on the Ragnarok myth and its role in Old Norse religion.
 It was the first thesis written in Danish at the university.
-He had pointed out the unreasonableness in treating a Nordic subject in Latin in an application, and was granted a dispensation in spite of King Frederik VI's concerns.
+He had pointed out the unreasonableness of treating a Nordic subject in Latin in an application and was granted a dispensation despite King Frederik VI's concerns.

 Travels and early academic career

 Hammerich's primary interests were philology and mythology, from Iceland to India.
-After his thesis he went abroad to continue his studies.
-He initially traveled to the University of Bonn to study Sanskrit under professor August Wilhelm Schlegel (1767–1845), and later continued to Oxford University where he studied under English orientalist Horace Hayman Wilson (1786–1860).
-His next journey abroad, in 1838, took him to France, Italy and Greece.
+After his thesis, he went abroad to continue his studies.
+He initially traveled to the University of Bonn to study Sanskrit under professor August Wilhelm Schlegel (1767–1845) and later continued to Oxford University where he studied under English orientalist Horace Hayman Wilson (1786–1860).
+His next journey abroad, in 1838, took him to France, Italy, and Greece.